-Gravy Train dog food is owned by Big Heart Pet Brands, a branch of the Del Monte Pet Products group.
+Gravy Train dog food is owned by Big Heart Pet Brands / J.M.
+Smucker Company.
 It was the first to advertise that mixing its dog food with water created a gravy that dogs couldn’t get enough of.

 Big Heart proudly proclaims its belief in integrity, courage and action to make the best choices for pets.
 Although the tagline on the bag says, “Stir Up a Nourishing Meal,” Gravy Train is generally considered to be a very low-quality pet food.

 Big Heart Pet Brands, formerly a branch of the Del Monte Pet Products group, was acquired by The J.M.
 Smucker Company in 2015.
 Its portfolio of brands includes Meow Mix, Milk-Bone, Kibbles ‘n Bits, 9Lives, Natural Balance, Pup-Peroni, Gravy Train, Nature’s Recipe, Canine Carry Outs and Milo’s Kitchen.

 Brand line includes: Gravy Train Beef Flavor Dry Dog Food; Gravy Train Beef, Liver & Bacon Dry Dog Food; Gravy Train Chicken & Rice Flavor Dry Dog Food; Gravy Train Chunks in Gravy with Beef Chunks; Gravy Train Meaty Ground Dinner with Beef & Bacon; and a variety of treats

 Company: Big Heart Pet Inc. (a subsidiary of J.M.
 Smucker Company)

 Headquarters: One Maritime Plaza, San Francisco, CA 94111